bloudermilk/pilot/README.md

 ### Manifest files

 You can easily define running requirements by placing a `.profile-manifest` in an individual application's root, or in any directory above it.
+This file should be a return separated list of programs.
 Pilot will recursively climb your directory structure, finding and loading all manifest files.

 Start all requirements: